brpandey/hangman/FEATURES.md

 * Implements a Counter abstraction similiar to Python's Counter class, with most_common method
 * Enjoys the actor metaphor!
 Uses OTP/GenServer to represent key abstractions:
   * Player.Worker, Game.Server, Pass.Cache, Dictionary.Cache, Reduction.Engine etc..
-* Uses fast in memory tables via Erlang Term Storage (ETS), caches ETS dictionary table for quick load
+* Uses fast, concurrent, in memory tables via ETS, caches ETS dictionary table for quick load
 * Utilizes process registries to keep track of player workers, game servers, and reduction worker processes
-* Used some performance testing to shape dictionary load and letter tally generation,
+* Performance tested to shape dictionary load and letter tally generation,
+* Uses macros to provide client handler loop functionality without exposing cycle/reduce-while trickery
+* Has configurable system params for intuition testing
-* Uses a liberal dose of unit and integration testing, along with stubs and even a quickcheck test
+* Uses a liberal dose of unit and integration testing, along with stubs and even a quickcheck test!
+* Uses Asynchronous Task for letter guess capture with timeout
-* And mostly the Elixir code IMO is a delight to look at
+* And mostly the Elixir code is a delight to look at!!!